 Developed a new mode for the existing MYSWEAR online customizer, enabling customer browser instances to remotely control the holographic viewer browser instances through real-time communication using WebSockets.
 Additionally, also developed a Python-based orchestrator that monitored the communication channels and coordinated the holographic display, ensuring the display’s browsers operated correctly at any given time.

-Single-handedly developed a proof-of-concept native iOS application that replicated the shoe customization experience from the MYSWEAR website.
+Also single-handedly developed a proof-of-concept native iOS application that replicated the shoe customization experience from the MYSWEAR website.
 This native app was created in record time and successfully used for demo purposes.

 MYSWEAR is an online store where customers can design and purchase custom shoes from the SWEAR fashion brand.